Raku/doc/CONTRIBUTING.md

 ## Documenting types

-The POD documentation of types is located in the `doc/Type` directory and subdirectories of this repository.
-For example the POD of `X::Bind::Slice` lives in `doc/Type/X/Bind/Slice.pod6`.
+The Pod 6 documentation of types is located in the `doc/Type` directory and subdirectories of this repository.
+For example the Pod 6 file of `X::Bind::Slice` lives in `doc/Type/X/Bind/Slice.pod6`.

 To start contributing fork and checkout the repository, find the document